fwang2/pcircle/README.md

 ## Quick Start

-To jumpstart and do a quick testrun on MacOS:
+To jumpstart and do a quick test run on MacOS:

     $ brew install pkg-config libffi openmpi python
     $ pip2 install virtualenv